defenxor/dsiem/docs/dsiem_plugin.md

 * The generated Logstash config file (i.e. a Dsiem SIEM plugin) will be  [`70_siem-plugin-suricata.conf`](https://github.com/defenxor/dsiem/blob/master/deployments/docker/conf/logstash/conf.d/70_siem-plugin-suricata.conf) located in the current directory.
 To use the plugin, just copy it to Logstash configuration directory and reload Logstash.

-### Example 2
+### Example 2: SID-based Plugin with Generated Plugin SID

 In the previous example, each type of event produced by Suricata has a uniq identifier in `alert.signature_id` that can be used for `plugin_sid` in the resulting normalized event.

-But what if the source index doesn't have such field? in that case `dpluger` can be told to look for uniq entries in certain fields (such as title, etc.) and assign each of them with a uniq `plugin_sid` number.
+But what if the source index doesn't have such field? in that case `dpluger` can be instructed to look for uniq entries in certain fields (such as title, etc.) and assign a `plugin_sid` number for each of them.
 To do that, just set `plugin_sid` to `collect:ES.field.name`, as in the example dpluger config file that we can use for McAfee NSP below:
 ```json
 {
   "name": "mcafee-nsp",